IgorSusmelj/barlowtwins/README.md

 # barlowtwins
-PyTorch Implementation of Barlow Twins paper.
+PyTorch Implementation of Barlow Twins paper: [Barlow Twins: Self-Supervised Learning via Redundancy Reduction](https://arxiv.org/pdf/2103.03230.pdf)

 This is currently a work in progress.
 The code is a modified version of the SimSiam implementation [here](https://github.com/IgorSusmelj/simsiam-cifar10)

 - Time per epoch is around 40 seconds on a V100 GPU
 - GPU usage is around 9 GBytes
+- The current version reaches around 75% test accuracy

 **Todo:**